ciscoheat/superforms-web/src/routes/concepts/events/+page.md

 > Events are only available when JavaScript is enabled in the browser and the custom [use:enhance](/concepts/enhance) is added to the form.

-A number of events, triggered on form submission, gives you full control over the submit process.
+A number of events, triggered on form submission, give you full control over the submit process.

 ## Event flowchart